PrimeAcademy/fomalhaut-new-technologies/technologies/react-axios-kris.md

-# React and Axios Example by Luke Schlangen by co-opted by Kris Szafranski for Demonstration Purposes
+# React and Axios Example by Luke Schlangen and co-opted by Kris Szafranski for Demonstration Purposes

 ## About
 React and Axios work together to retrieve data from the server.